“Leadership is not a position or title, it is action and example.”

 - Maintaining morale and workplace harmony

 Prospective employers need to know that you’re the applicant who can pull all of this off.
-And that’s a lot to concisely convey in writing, making it one of the trickier aspects of putting together a list of skills for resumes.
+And that’s a lot to concisely convey in writing, making this a trickier aspect of putting together resume skills list.

 7 Effective Leadership Skills: List & Examples